isomerpages/nlb-discovereads/_events/Book Bugs Rescuers (2022)/Join the Community!.md

 <br>
 Hurry!
 Redeem an exclusive Book Bugs enamel pin when you submit a completed activity sheet and borrow 4 books (inclusive of 1 Mother Tongue Language title).
 While stocks last.

+**Plushie Redemption booth**

+Rescuers, we want to hear from you!
+Share your Book Bugs journey with us along with a picture of yourself with any Book Bugs item and stand a chance to redeem an exclusive plushie!
+Simply complete [this form](https://go.gov.sg/bookbugs-shareyourjourney) and show us a screenshot of the submission during the Book Bugs Community Day events.

+Redeem an exclusive Book Bugs plushie when you submit a completed form and borrow 4 books (inclusive of 1 Mother Tongue Language title).
+While stocks last.

 #### The Community